nielsdoorn/nielsdoorn.github.io/index.md

 Some of my projects can be found on [GitHub.com/nielsdoorn](https://github.com/nielsdoorn).
 Feel free to contribute.

+### Running / sports

+Follow me on [Strava](https://strava.com/athletes/8767957)!
+I like to go for a run now and then.
+It helps me to think and also to clear my mind.
+I often get my best ideas while working out, but I also tend to forget most of them immediately.

+### Other interests

+☕🧘🏃🌳🐱🐔🥞🚲📷

 ## TILE Repository

 Came here for the Test Informed Learning with Examples repository?
 Look no further!
 It can be found at [tile-repository.github.io/](https://tile-repository.github.io/).